 About the Event

 The Gathering of Outrageous Souls is an afternoon full of creativity and bounty.
-It’s a come as you are and when you please event featuring entertainment by some of the city’s most engaging comedians, musicians and dancers, an exciting live auction of premium items from local businesses, and an Artisan Market with one of a kind goods and services from local artists.
+It’s a come as you are and when you please event featuring entertainment by some of the city’s most engaging comedians, musicians and dancers, an exciting live auction of premium items, and a Penny Social featuring goods and services from local businesses and artists.

 This year we’re excited to announce a change in venue.
 Our friends at the Haymarket Pub and Brewery will be hosting the event at 737 W Randolph St. They celebrate working people in their name, which comes from their location: Chicago’s Haymarket Square, the site of the world famous Haymarket Affair of 1886.
 It is because of their generosity that we have a new home this year.
 With a large performance area, delicious food and beverages, and good street parking, Haymarket Pub and Brewery will make a great home for this year’s event.
 It is wonderful to see our community of support grow as we continue to build our efforts to end MS.

 Master of CeremoniesCultural organizer, events producer, provocateur, podcaster, actor, director, and raconteur, the inestimable Don Hall returns as our Master of Ceremonies.